RichardWatkins1/CV/README.md

 I am passionate about writing clean, maintainable and efficient code.
 At Shift Commerce I've been part of a team of developers that aim to give the agility and scalability of a start up to mid to enterprise level business.
 This has meant I've worked in a full stack Rails environment building and using API's as well as integrating third party services.

 - Production experience using Postgres, Ruby on Rails, Jsonapi Resources, AWS, Heroku, JavaScript, CoffeeScript, Jquery, React, Apache Kafka and Serverless.
-- Experience using search technologies such as ElasticSearch and Algolia.
+- Production experience using search technologies such as ElasticSearch and Algolia.
 - Casual experience of GraphQL and Elixir.
 I feel it's important to try to learn new technologies as it helps you solve new problems when you inevitably run into them in your production environment.

 ## <a name="Education">Education</a>